New UK rules for marketplace sellers

 From 10 days to 30 days.

 Do I need to make changes to a filling process at the Lovat platform?

-No, if you integrated your Amazon account to Lovat all the changes will be available since 1 of February 2021 when you can upload January Data.
-You will see at your account VAT remitted by Amazon and you can report all sums.
+No, if you integrate your Amazon account with LOVAT, then all the changes will be available since 1st February 2021, when you can upload January data.
+You will see at your account VAT remitted by Amazon, and you can report all sums.